Clinical Trials

 • Principal Investigator:

-Marcus Rebello Pereira, MD
+Marcus Rebello Pereira, MD, MPH

 The primary objective is to evaluate long-term outcomes in transplant recipients with HIV who receive livers from donors with HIV compared to donors without HIV.
 If you have any questions regarding this study, please contact the Transplant Clinical Research Center (TCRC).